This post may contain affiliate links. Please see our disclosure policy.

-Mexican street corn flatbread cut into pieces on a baking sheet, garnished with fresh cilantro and surrounded by lime wedges, a bulb of garlic, and a prep bowl filled with elote seasoning.
+Mexican street corn flatbread cut into pieces on a baking sheet and garnished with fresh cilantro; lime wedges, garlic, and elote seasoning to the side.

-A simple side salad is all you need to complete this meal.
-But if you’re craving a protein boost, feel free to add in some grilled chicken or shrimp seasoned with a touch of our leftover elote spice blend for an extra burst of flavor.
+A simple side salad is all you need to complete this meal, but if you’re craving a protein boost, add in some grilled chicken or shrimp seasoned with a touch of the elote spice blend for an extra burst of flavor.

 A labeled, overhead view of the ingredients for Mexican street corn flatbread including flatbread, corn kernels, elote seasoning, queso fresco, lime, and cilantro.

-• CILANTRO: Fresh cilantro adds a pretty pop of color and some herbaceousness that offsets the creaminess of the flatbread.
+CILANTRO: Fresh cilantro adds a pretty pop of color and some herbaceousness that offsets the creaminess of the flatbread.
+If you don’t like it, use chives or parsley.

 Rectangular flatbread topped with fresh corn, mayo, sour cream, queso fresco, mozzarella, and elote seasoning, on a baking sheet, ready for the oven.